 Will I be able to see a difference?

 If you can’t tell the difference between two computers running at 30fps and 60fps, then you probably won’t be able to tell the difference between two computers running at 240hz and 144hz.

 This entirely depends on what resolution and graphics quality you want to play your games.
 If you only use a screen hooked up via HDMI (1080p) and play old-school games, then you can get away with a 720p monitor.
 If you’re playing new games, you will want to go 1080p (1920×1080).

 What should I look for when buying a monitor?

 Ensure that your graphics card has DisplayPort or HDMI connections and that the monitor you’re buying has those connections.
 Keep in mind that the graphics card may display a max resolution lower than what the monitor can actually handle, so some research will need to be done before purchasing.

 144Hz vs 240Hz What is better?

 If you are looking for a new gaming monitor, it’s important to know your preferences.
-If you want something that will last longer and higher quality, then investing in a 240Hz monitor may be the best option.
-However, if money is an issue or you aren’t playing any competitive games requiring quick reactions, go with 144Hz monitors instead.
+If you want something that will last longer and of higher quality, then investing in a 240Hz monitor may be the best option.
+However, if money is an issue or you aren’t playing competitive games requiring quick reactions, go with 144Hz monitors instead.
 The bottom line is there isn’t one right answer when deciding between these two products; just do what feels most comfortable.